 Answer: 'I am looked up to as a manager who leads and is authoritative; people trust my judgement.
 I know how to listen to other views with open-mindedness, and I know how to make decisions when need be.
 I make a significant contribution to achieving the goals of the organisation'.

-Comment: A good candidate believes in himself and is not overly-modest.
+Comment: A suitable candidate believes in himself and is not overly modest.

 Our revolutionary service can help you prepare for your next job interview.
 JobTestPrep provides you with an online interview platform which lets you pre-record interview video answers.
+This platform features sets of competency-based questions and answers that you can record yourself.
 This allows you to assess your interview skills and answers before you submit or present them to future employers.
-Start preparing today to ensure you do well during the interview process.
+Start preparing today with our Interview Preparation PrepPack™ to ensure you excel in the interview process.